kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 #### Portrait Constraints

-The next step is to install the constraints relevant only to the iPhone portrait orientation.
+The next step is to install the constraints relevant only for the portrait orientation.
 Determining which constraints are required is a process of _filling-in-the-blanks_ from the generic constraints illustration.

 {% include figure.html caption="Portrait Constraints" asset="/assets/portrait-constraints.jpg" %}

-The portarit specific constraints are pinning the `AuthorView` left and right edges to the super view, this makes it span the full width.
-Pinning the top and right edge of the `pictureView` to the bottom of the `authorView` and the right edge of the superview respectively.
-The `LikesView` does not have any generic constraints so defining them is straightforward, pin its top edge to the bottom of the `pictureView` and pin its left and right edges to the superview which makes it span the full width.
+The portarit specific constraints include pinning the `AuthorView` left and right edges to the super view, this makes it span the full width.
+Pinning the top and right edge of the `PictureView` to the bottom of the `AuthorView` and the right edge of the superview respectively.
+The `LikesView` does not have any generic constraints so defining them is straightforward, pin its top edge to the bottom of the `PictureView` and pin its left and right edges to the superview which makes it span the full width.

-The following function creates layout constraints which apply only to the iPhone portrait orientation.
-The Masonry constraint maker `mas_makeConstraints:` returns an array of the constraints created.
-We use that return value to store the portrait constraints in a view controller array property.
+The following function creates the portrait layout constraints.
+The Masonry constraint maker `mas_makeConstraints:` conveniently returns an array of the constraints created which we store in a view controller property.
 We'll use this array later to toggle the constraints off and on as the device changes orientation.

 {% highlight objective-c %}
 - (void)installPhonePortraitConstraints